Skip to content

 domainName (none) Domain name for the OpenVidu Deployment.

-ownPublicCertificate (none) If certificate type is 'owncert', this parameter will be used to specify the public certificate.
+ownPublicCertificate (none) If certificate type is 'owncert', this parameter will be used to specify the public certificate in base64 format.

-ownPrivateCertificate (none) If certificate type is 'owncert', this parameter will be used to specify the private certificate.
+ownPrivateCertificate (none) If certificate type is 'owncert', this parameter will be used to specify the private certificate in base64 format.

 initialMeetAdminPassword (none) Initial password for the 'admin' user in OpenVidu Meet.
 If not provided, a random password will be generated.